vdsingh/OpenThinkD3Starter/README.md

 ## Getting Started
 Run git clone.
 Create a new branch with the name of the visualization you've been assigned.
 Ensure all work you do is within the branch.

+There is already a new component entitled new-visualization that you should complete your work within.

 ## Development server